US and UK strike Houthi targets in Yemen one day after US strikes in Iraq and Syria | KRDO

 Almost exactly 24 hours after the first US weapons hit their targets in Iraq and Syria, the US carried out more strikes in Yemen.

-Saturday’s strikes are the third time in recent weeks the US and UK attacked Houthi targets as part of a joint operation.
+Saturday’s strikes, which utilized F/A-18s, are the third time in recent weeks the US and UK attacked Houthi targets as part of a joint operation.
 On January 11, the two militaries struck approximately 30 Houthi sites.
 Less than two weeks later, the US and UK struck another eight sites.

 The previous strikes targeted Houthi weapons storage facilities and radar sites in an attempt to disrupt the ability of the Iran-backed rebel group to attack international shipping lanes in the Red Sea and the Gulf of Aden, some of the world’s most critical waterways.